mverboom/asker/Readme.md

 Name is the name of the configuration.
 This name is used to display in the generated screens.

+Example
+Assign the name Test case to the configuration.
-Example: name = "Test case"
+`name = "Test case"`

 ### begin (mandatory)

 Begin refers to the defenition of the screen at which the configuration should start.

-Example: name = main
+Example
+Start at the screen named main.
+`name = main`

 ### css (optional)

 This refers to a file with a cascading style sheet to change the design of the pages.

-Example: css = asker.css
+Example
+Use the file asker.css as the cascading style sheet.
+`css = asker.css`

 ## Screen configuration